AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 24. WAGES

-January 1, 2023 employees will receive a salary increase of 90% of Seattle CPI-U based on July 1, -June 30 CPI figures of the corresponding year) with a minimum of 1.5% and a maximum of 4%
+January 1, 2026 employees will receive a salary increase of one hundred percent (100%) of Seattle CPI-U based on July 1, -June 30 Seattle CPI figures of the corresponding year) with a minimum of two point five percent (2.5%) and maximum of four percent (4%).

-January 1, 2024 employees will receive a salary increase of 90% of Seattle CPI-U based on July 1, June 30 CPI figures of the corresponding year) with a minimum of 1.5% and a maximum of 5%.
+January 1, 2027 employees will receive a salary increase of one hundred percent (100%) of Seattle CPI-U based on July 1, June 30 Seattle CPI figures of the corresponding year) with a minimum of two point five percent (2.5%) and maximum of four point five percent (4.5%).

 24.2.
-If non-represented employees, as part of a general wage increase tied to a COLA, are due to receive a larger increase than the formula in this section, an adjustment will be made to the AFSCME COLA to match that of non-represented employees.
-However, if non-represented employees are provided a COLA below AFSCME members in one year, a future year COLA may exceed AFSCME's as long as the aggregate is the same within the years covered by contract.
+If non-represented employees are due to receive a cost of living adjustment (COLA) or general wage increase larger than the CBA references, an adjustment will be made to the Union members to match that of non-represented employees.
+However, if non-represented employees are provided a COLA below AFSCME members in one year, a future year COLA may exceed AFSCME’s as long as the aggregate is the same within the years covered by contract.

 24.3.
-Employees shall normally be hired at the first step of the pay range, and shall receive an increase to the second step upon completion of twelve (12) months’ employment.
-Increases to succeeding steps in the pay range shall occur annually on the anniversary date of the employee’s assumption of their current classification.
+Employees shall normally be hired at step one (1) of the pay range, and shall receive an increase to the step two (2) upon completion of twelve (12) months’ employment.
+Increases to succeeding steps in the pay range shall occur annually on the anniversary date of the employee’s current position.

 24.4.
 All pay checks, cash outs, and reimbursements will be direct deposited to the bank account of the employee’s choice.